getsentry/sentry-docs/src/wizard/javascript/index.md

 myUndefinedFunction();
 ```

-Sentry will send an email alerting you to this intentional error; follow the instructions in the email to resolve the error.
+If you're new to Sentry, use the email alert to access your account and complete a product tour.

+If you're an existing user and have disabled alerts, you won't receive this email.